-Plague (in certain countries)
+- Plague (in certain countries)

-They may usually be docile, but when they’re hurt they don’t always know what they are doing and may lash out.
+They may usually be docile, but when they’re hurt, they don’t always know what they are doing and may lash out.
 Get a second person to help you and wrap in a towel if necessary.

-The skin is our first line of defence, any break in it allows bacteria and other nasties to enter the body.
+The skin is our first line of defence; any break in it allows bacteria and other nasties to enter the body.
 Avoiding scratches, therefore, is the best way to reduce your chances of developing an infection.
 You should also never let a cat lick you, especially if you have cuts or chapped skin.

-How to treat a cat scratch:
+How to treat a cat scratch

 Even if you only receive a small scratch, it is vital you treat it immediately.

-Apply disinfectant such as betadine.
+- Apply disinfectant such as betadine.

-Apply a bandage if necessary.
+- Apply a sterile gauze or bandage if necessary.